 No-Bake Cookies.
 While most no-bake cookie recipes require some cooking on the stove top, it’s usually only for a few minutes, keeping the galley cooler and also not taking nearly as long as baked cookies.
 Some ideas:

 - Rice Krispies treats — color them red and green or roll in colored sugar or little silver balls, if desired.

 - Booze Balls — a Christmas tradition where I grew up, it was only later in life that I decided they could be made at other times of the year.
-See my recipe in the December 2011 Cruising World or on the CW website.
 And you can make them very quickly by pressing into a pan and cutting in squares instead of making balls.

 - Chocolate-Oatmeal No-Bake Cookies — not as pretty as some of the other options, but everyone always loves them.
 And you probably already have the ingredients aboard!

 Recipes that use oil.
 Whatever you’re baking — bar cookies or traditional cookies — if you don’t have a mixer, find recipes that use oil instead of calling for you to cream shortening.
 You generally need recipes that are designed for oil; it doesn’t usually work to just substitute it for butter or shortening.
 These recipes are usually meant to be made by hand and are much easier on the arms!
 Another trick is that if your preferred recipe does require butter or shortening, leave it out for a few hours to get really soft before trying to cream it with the sugar.

 Alternatives to frosting.
 Cream frostings are tough to make by hand, and if you’re in a hot climate they’re likely to melt and drip some even if you do go to the effort of making them.
 Far easier decorations include: